johnpangalos/blog.pangalos.dev/src/lib/blog/the-winds-of-2025.md

 <p>
   Brandon Stark, known as Bran, is a weird three eyed freak who can’t walk and sees the past by talking to birds.
-Additionally he also has dark hair and which is why he is known as the Three Eyed Raven.
+Additionally he also has dark hair and that is why he is known as the Three Eyed Raven.
 He lives in a cave in the frozen tundra with a giant simpleton named Hodor who carries Bran around and might chew and regurgitate food into Bran’s mouth like a mother bird.
 Hodor also does DJ sets in his spare time under the name DJ Hodor.
 Bran also lives with a